 Bounce.
 Since all manufacturers essentially buy cushions from the same source, the difference between a fast accurate cushion and a slow one is determined by the way the cushion is installed.
 Ever play on a table with a loose cushion that caused a strange bounce?
 We eliminated this problem.

-We use a special high power resin glue which takes three hours to set up and 24-hours to cure, allowing us time to make sure your cushions are dead accurate.
+We use a special high power resin glue which takes three hours to set up and 24-hours to cure, allowing us time to make sure your cushions are deadly accurate.
 Plus, the cushions will not break loose from the rail no matter what kind of abuse it has had.
 In fact, we guarantee that it won’t happen within a ten-year period – and we are the only ones to make you this promise!

 Is billiards the dealer’s primary business, or just a sideline?
 Who will install the table?
 What guarantees are included?